May 12, 2020

 GRANT SELECT ON t TO foorequires that the requesting user already have the

-During an upgrade to v20.1, ongoing schema changes will stop making progress, and it won't be possible to manipulate them via
+During an upgrade to v20.1, ongoing schema changes will stop making progress, and it will not be possible to manipulate them via

 CANCEL JOBstatements.
 Once the upgrade has been finalized, these schema changes will run to completion.